-- BICYCLES Students who ride bikes to school must park them immediately upon arrival and not use them again until the end of each school day.
-(Kindergarten and 1st grade children may not ride bicycles to school.)
-Students may park bikes by the office. - BREAKFAST A nutritious breakfast will be served from 7:40 8:05 a.m. daily for any child who wishes to eat at school.
+BICYCLES - Students who ride bikes to school must park them immediately upon arrival and not use them again until the end of each school day.
+(Kindergarten and 1st grade children should be accompanied by an older sibling or parent/guardian.)
+Students may park bikes by the office.

+BREAKFAST - A nutritious breakfast will be served from 7:40 - 8:05 a.m. daily for any child who wishes to eat at school.
 Seating assignments may be made by the supervisors.
 Students who qualify for free or reduced lunch will also qualify for free or reduced breakfast.